1,513 Hydrologist jobs in the United States

 At the State of Minnesota, employees play a critical role in developing policies, providing essential services, and working to improve the well-being and quality of life for all Minnesotans.
 The State of Minnesota is committed to equity and inclusion, and invests in employees by providing benefits, support resources, and training and development opportunities.

-+ This position exists to conduct technical analysis and to provide quality assistance to the general public, local units of government and other resource professionals so that data, information, and regulations may be correctly interpreted in a useful manner.
-This includes quantitative, as well as qualitative information.
++ Conduct technical analysis and provide assistance to the general public, local units of government and other resource professionals so that data, information, and regulations may be correctly interpreted to guide sustainable management of our water resources

-+ This position exists to develop and expand partnerships with the general public and governmental agencies to improve collaboration and better integrate responsibilities among resource managers.
++ Develop and expand partnerships with the general public and other governmental agencies to improve collaboration and better integrate responsibilities among resource managers.

 **Minimum Qualifications**